 A Helping Hand for Amphibians

-Since 2007, our Crossing Brigades have moved nearly 35,000 amphibians out of harm’s way!
-To join their ranks — or simply to learn more about the remarkable amphibian migration — join us for a volunteer training, review our volunteer handbook, or contact Brett Amy Thelen.
+Since 2007, our Crossing Brigades have moved more than 75,000 amphibians out of harm’s way!
+To learn more, review our FAQ, join us for a volunteer training, check out our volunteer handbook and other self-guided training materials, read up on our Big Night amphibian detours in Keene, or contact Brett Amy Thelen.

 A Salamander Crossing Brigade volunteer holds a wood frog in her hands. (photo © Brett Amy Thelen)